“I am so very, very sorry…very sorry,” the Sonographer repeated as her eyes looked down to the floor.

 The story of being ‘childless by circumstance’ is unique to each individual and is a journey that can only be navigated by the person(s) involved, minus the well-intentioned advice of others.
 Compassionate support and ‘holding a space’ is all we need.
 Trust me, we are informed and already know what our options are.

 I still ponder that day, especially the moment before the Ultrasound.
 I caught the eye of a heavily pregnant mum-to-be, tapping her tummy with that knowing look.
-A soft-smile that connects all mothers, past, present, future.
+A soft smile that connects all mothers, past, present, and future.
 For that moment, I felt part of that network: I belonged to the kin of interconnected mothers.
-Alas, I then picture myself unravelled on the ultrasound table: my hopes and dreams spilled on to the carpet.
+Alas, I then picture myself unraveled on the ultrasound table: my hopes and dreams spilled onto the carpet.
 I am momentarily destroyed.

 So now it is nearly Autumn!
 Where has April-August gone?
 Those months are lost in a sticky fog of joy and pain.
 A legacy of tinnitus (after the miscarriage shock) does not allow me to forget that we tried to have a baby.

 One day I intend to write more about my recent journey.
-For now, I contain the sadness and grief to one blogpost.
+For now, I contain the sadness and grief in one blog post.
 I have the wisdom to know that I need time to process and grieve.

 For now, it is enough for you to know that I am back here in my business.
 Fresh ideas flood my brain and inspiration strikes often.
 I am a Mayfly catching up with my life in the shortest time: making the most of every opportunity.